The Atheist Bible, CC-BY Fabian M. Suchanek

 From now on, we will treat moral frameworks as theories of such rules.

-If a moral framework is enforced by a government, it becomes a legal framework.
-The rules of such frameworks are called laws.
-Something is legal, if the legal framework deems it morally acceptable.
+If a moral framework is produced by a government, it is called a law.
+Something is legal if the law deems it morally acceptable.
 The concept of legality is often opposed to the concept of morality.
 While the former refers to the laws of a country, the latter refers to the “natural” or “true” moral quality of actions.
 We have already seen that there exists no such “natural” or “true” moral quality of actions.
 All moral frameworks are just lists of human preferences.
-Therefore, when people criticize a law as “immoral”, they usually mean that it contradicts their own personal moral framework.
+Therefore, when people criticize a law as “immoral”, what they usually mean is that it contradicts their own personal moral framework.

 Laws are like sausages.
 It is better not to see them being made.